Skip to content

 This is functionally equivalent to:

-This is useful in situations when only one instance of a function block should run, while discarding other attempts to execute the block.
-E.g., a button is repeatedly clicked.
+This is useful in scenarios where only one instance of a function block should run while discarding additional attempts.
+For example, handling repeated button clicks.

 Example 1